sturnberg/OCS-Docs/Content_Portal/Getting_Started/omf-connection.md

 - Each type of application or system that sends OMF data to OCS should have its own defined OMF connection, with the name and description referencing the data source.
 - Each application instance or each device that sends OSIsoft Message Format (OMF) data to OCS should have its own client credentials client and its own secret.
 Connections allow a list of clients to be defined.
 When each application instance or device has its own client, security is improved because secrets can be managed at a granular level.
-- Ensure that the client credentials client has the minimum roles and access in OCS.
+- The client credentials client should have the absolute minimum roles and access in OCS.
 For example, a client may be granted access to write data, but it does not have permissions to delete data.
+Note, however, the permissions associated with the OMF connection are separate from the client's permissions, and restrictions on the client do not impact permissions on OMF messages.
 - For use cases that involve a large number of source applications or source devices, the OCS API can be used to automatically assign a new client credentials client and secret whenever a new device is brought online.

 ### Get Started with OMF Connections